MaterializeInc/materialize/doc/user/content/ingest-data/mysql/google-cloud-sql.md

 {{% mysql-direct/before-you-begin %}}

 ## Step 1.
-Enable GTID-based replication
+Enable GTID-based binlog replication

 Before creating a source in Materialize, you **must** configure Google Cloud SQL for MySQL for GTID-based binlog replication.
 This requires the following